 Recently, some churches have had to rethink their way of handling the asylum seeker situation because they simply did not have enough resources to meet everyone’s needs.
 Many asylum seekers came to the churches asking for money.
 This spurred some churches to leave the physical needs up to the organizations and the asylum seekers themselves.
 This left the asylum seekers with something to think about - whether they are coming to church for God or for handouts.

-All but one person marked that since coming to Thailand their faith has increased.
+All but one person remarked that since coming to Thailand their faith has increased.
 About 3/4 of the people say they meet regularly with other believers, which usually happens at church.
 Hard times will either show a person to have genuine faith or none at all.

 Knowing that the Pakistanis do not want to travel far to go to church, a few pastors have established Urdu churches in areas where many Pakistanis reside.
 In commenting about this, one pastor said that when he first arrived he began to worry because the situation was different than what he had anticipated.
 In time, he began to see why God had put him here.
 He said that God spoke to him “I’m going to feed my people through you spiritually and physically.
 I am God.
 I do not need clouds to rain down.”
 This pastor routinely hands out food to the members of his church.